Seminorms for multiple averages along polynomials and applications to joint ergodicity: introduction

 As an immediate example, for a system $(X,\mathcal{B},\mu,T_{1},T_{2})$ with two commuting transformations, the sequence $(T^{n^{2}}_{1}, T^{n^{2}}_{2})_{n\in\mathbb{Z}}$ is jointly ergodic for $\mu$ if and only if $T_{1}T^{-1}_{2}$ is ergodic for $\mu$ and $(T^{n^{2}}_{1}\times T^{n^{2}}_{2})_{n\in\mathbb{Z}}$ is ergodic for $\mu\times\mu$.

 One might wonder if there are better descriptions of condition (ii) of Theorem \ref{t1}.
-In Section \ref{s233}, we provide several criteria and equivalent conditions of (ii), related to the eigenvalues of the system.
+In Section~\ref{s233}, we provide several criteria and equivalent conditions to (ii), related to the eigenvalues of the system.

 Based on the work of \cite{BD,BLS} and the main results of this paper, we have a natural conjecture:

 \begin{conjecture} Let $d,k,L\in\mathbb{N}^\ast$, $p_{1},\dots,p_{k}\colon\mathbb{Z}^{L}\to\mathbb{Z}^{d}$ be polynomials and $(X,\mathcal{B},\mu,(T_{g})_{g\in\mathbb{Z}^{d}})$ be a $\mathbb{Z}^{d}$-system.
 Then $(T_{p_{1}(n)},\dots,T_{p_{k}(n)})_{n\in\mathbb{Z}^{L}}$ is jointly ergodic for $\mu$ if and only if both of the following conditions are satisfied: \begin{itemize} \item[(i)] $(T_{p_{i}(n)-p_{j}(n)})_{n\in\mathbb{Z}^{L}}$ is ergodic for $\mu$ for all $1\leq i,j\leq k,$ $i\neq j$; and \item[(ii)] $(T_{p_{1}(n)}\times\dots\times T_{p_{k}(n)})_{n\in\mathbb{Z}^{L}}$ is ergodic for $\mu^{\otimes k}$. \end{itemize} \end{conjecture}